pluggdapps/tayra/docs/tutorial.rst

   template-plugins can simply query for them.

 ``Configuration``,
-  Tayra uses pluggdapps component architecture and plugins in tayra leverages on pluggdapps configuration system.
+  Tayra uses pluggdapps component system and plugins in tayra leverages on pluggdapps' configuration system.

 General layout of template script
 ---------------------------------